Grantallkotten/A-procedural-world-generation-in-Blender/README.md

 # Use of textures
 Some background images may be copyright protected and, thus should not be used for commercial purposes.
-A number of material properties are taken from Malcs Minecraft World Generation 2 project (like atatched below).
+A number of material properties are taken from Malcs Minecraft World Generation 2 project (link atatched below).

 Link to Malcs Minecraft World Generation 2: https://www.youtube.com/watch?v=cDNAUBKjsqI